Lindsey Pelas Shows Off Ample Cleavage In A Lacy Bra

 The “genetically gifted” blond bombshell moved her head from side-to-side in the clip, showing off the super low-cut top from multiple different angles.

 The white, lacy bra cupped Lindsey’s chest snugly, her voluminous cleavage taking center stage.
-Her buxom bust was barely contained by the garment, and almost spilled out of the top.
+Her buxom bust was barely contained by the garment and almost spilled out of the top.

-The bra was almost sheer, and boasted intricate detailing on the cups and straps.
+The bra was almost sheer and boasted intricate detailing on the cups and straps.
 The lace detailing appeared almost floral and shell-like.
 A thin white stripe was featured in the center of each cup.

 Her sun-kissed skin shone brightly in the video, her golden glow covering all the skin fans could see in the video, which was taken from the chest up.